exiaosa/master-record/README.md

 4. If you want to apply this module to User Defined Form, the form must contains the Email field (Edit the Field Name as "Email" or "Email_NUM")
 5. All the user can receive an email with a link after sending request, the link can only be viewed once for secure reason

+6. The consent terms can be edited in CMS.
+   In your form action, add following code:

+        LiteralField::create("Terms",MasterRecordConfig::current_config()->dbObject('Terms')->forTemplate())
+   In UserForm, add a new Field called "Form Terms"